LeinaGray/JAMstack-Practice/README.md

 This repository serves as my personal space to apply the concepts and techniques learned in the JAMstack Course.
 It contains code samples, exercises, and project templates that I use for hands-on practice and experimentation.

+## Resources

+These are the resources I used in order:

+1. **JAMstack Course by Phil Hawksworth:** I highly recommend the JAMstack Course developed by Phil Hawksworth, available on [YouTube](https://www.youtube.com/your-video-link).
+Phil, being part of the Developer Experience team at Netlify, provides expert insights and practical examples to master JAMstack.

+Feel free to explore these resources to deepen your understanding of JAMstack and further expand your knowledge in this exciting field.

 ## Contributions and Usage

 Please note that this repository is solely intended for my personal learning purposes, and I do not encourage others to use it directly.
 However, if you have any suggestions or would like to contribute to my learning journey, feel free to create a pull request or open an issue.